neuro-team-femto/lab_manual/docs/about-the-lab/about-our-operating-institutions.md

 All CNRS employees have the status of civil servants and are part of the public service (see also [open science](../lab-philosophy-values/#open-science)).

+## About our other tutelles

+### Université de Franche-Comté (UFC)

+The [University of Franche-Comté](https://www.univ-fcomte.fr/) (UFC) is a public French university located in Besançon, Franche-Comté, with decentralized campuses in Belfort, Montbéliard, Vesoul and Lons-le-Saunier.

+UFC enrolls about 30,000 students, including nearly a third of scholarship students and about 15% foreign students.
+It is the host of 28 research labs, 667 PhD students and 788 research faculty.

+The university was founded in 1423 in Dole, at that time in the Duchy of Burgundy.
+It was moved to Besançon in 1691 as Dole was being punished for having resisted too long against the king of France Louis XIV during his conquest of the region.

+### SUPMICROTECH/ENSMM

+The [École Nationale Supérieure de Mécanique et des Microtechniques](https://www.supmicrotech.fr) (SUPMICROTECH, previously ENSMM) is a French _Grande Ecole_ of engineering.
+It is part of Polyméca, a network of schools focusing on mechanical engineering, and is located in Besançon.

+The school was founded in 1902 by the Université de Franche-Comté as _Laboratoire de Chronométrie_.
+In 1961, it turned to École nationale supérieure de chronométrie et micromécanique (ENSCM).
+Since the school is established in an area with a strong legacy on horology, ENSMM is deeply dedicated to the design and manufacturing of micro-mechanical devices and robotics.

+The school enrolls about 250 students every year, and has a 3 year curriculum covering Materials science, mechatronics, optoelectronics and industrial engineering.
+Students graduate with the equivalent of a M.Eng.

+### UTBM

+The [University of Technology of Belfort-Montbéliard](https://www.utbm.fr) (UTBM) is, like SUPMICROTECH, a _Grande École_ of engineering located in Belfort, Sevenans and Montbéliard, France.
+UTBM is part of the network of the three "universities of technology", the other two being located in Compiegne and Troyes.